No ABA Mandate for SLP Autism Board Certification!

 We, CCC-SLP ASHA Members and the Public at Large have serious ethical concerns regarding the following, and are requesting that ASHA address our concerns, not just to ASHA members, but publicly:

-· To our knowledge (due to the lack of transparency) there is ZERO reference to the involvement of autistic people in the development of the Board-Certified Specialist in Autism Spectrum Disorders (BCS-ASD).
-This secret committee, headed by the creator of an ABA based therapy is making decisions that will affect autistic people without including them ("Nothing about us, without us."
-ASAN) Autistic people have told us that ABA causes significant trauma, even PTSD, is disrespectful and mandates forced compliance without regard to violation of human rights or human dignity.
-(See Judge Rotenburg Educational Center, which still uses negative electric shock reinforcement in 2019 on children as young as 10 years of age, as just one example of the way ABA violates human rights).
-If we are ethically bound by ASHA to listen to the voices, opinions and experiences of the people we serve (ASHA - Evidence Based Practices), why would we ASHA members, who ARE listening to autistic people, even remotely want to be eternally linked with ABA?
+- To our knowledge (due to the lack of transparency) there is little reference to the involvement of autistic people in the development of the Board-Certified Specialist in Autism Spectrum Disorders (BCS-ASD).
+This secret committee, headed by the creator of an ABA-based therapy program is making decisions that will affect autistic people without including them ("Nothing about us, without us."
+ASAN) Autistic people have told us CCC-SLPs that ABA causes significant trauma, even PTSD, is disrespectful and mandates forced compliance without regard to violation of human rights or human dignity.
+(See Judge Rotenburg Educational Center, which still used negative electric shock reinforcement in 2019 on children as young as 10 years of age and is fighting the government to continue, as just one example of the way ABA violates human rights).
+If we are ethically bound by ASHA to listen to the voices, opinions, and experiences of the people we serve (ASHA - Evidence-Based Practices), why would we ASHA members, who ARE listening to autistic people, even remotely want to be eternally linked with ABA?

-· There appear to be potential financial conflicts of interest with the person in charge of the BCS-ASD committee.
-There may be more financial conflicts of interest by other members who are SLP-BCBAs, but we may never know, as the rest of the committee members are a secret to us dues paying ASHA members, and they have signed non-disclosure agreements.
+- There appear to be potential financial conflicts of interest with the person in charge of the BCS-ASD committee.
+There may be more financial conflicts of interest by other members who are SLP-BCBAs, but we may never know, as the rest of the committee members are a secret to us dues-paying CCC-SLP ASHA members, and they have signed non-disclosure agreements.
 Will the pursuit of a BCS-ASD channel more money into the therapy programs they sell?
 Their books?
-Their speaking engagements?
+Their speaking engagements and CEU events?
 Who exactly benefits from the secrecy?
 Certainly not SLPs who are pro-neurodiverse and anti-ABA.
-Definitely not Autistic people.
+Definitely not Autistic and other neurodivergent people.

-If the purpose of obtaining the distinction of Board-Certified Specialist in Autism Spectrum Disorders (BCS-ASD will distinguish ASHA Certified Speech-Language Pathologists as Communication Experts in the field of Autism, why mandate ABA treatment methodologies as a requirement, in lieu of other methodologies?
+- If the purpose of obtaining the distinction of Board-Certified Specialist in Autism Spectrum Disorders (BCS-ASD will distinguish ASHA Certified Speech-Language Pathologists as Communication Experts in the field of Autism, why mandate ABA treatment methodologies as a requirement, in lieu of other methodologies (DIRFloortime, SCERTS, Hanen)?
 Why the secrecy?
-What about financial conflicts of interests?
+What about financial conflicts of interest?
 AAC?
 Auditory Processing?
 And especially, WHERE ARE THE AUTISTIC VOICES?

 Let Your Voice be Heard Today if You want ASHA to:

-- Address the lack of transparency regarding the makeup the BCS-ASD Committee members to dues paying ASHA members and to the public at large
+- Address the lack of transparency regarding the makeup of the BCS-ASD Committee members to dues-paying, CCC-SLP ASHA members and to the public at large.

 - Address whether or not there are Autistic SLPs and other Autistic voices at the table in these BCS-ASD meetings, and if not, why?